 Social Science Research Network 2014

 This full-length downloadable provides a mathematical framework for decision making and the analysis of consequential hidden risks, those tail events undetected or improperly detected by statistical machinery; and substitutes fragility as a more reliable measure of exposure.
-Nassim Nicholas Taleb, Distinguished Professor of Risk Engineering and Co-director of the Research Center for Risk Engineering at the NYU Polytechnic School of Engineering, explains that the difference between "models" and "the real world" ecologies lies largely in an additional layer of uncertainty that typically thickens the tails and invalidates all probabilistic tail risk measurements - models, by their very nature of reduction, are vulnerable to a chronic underestimation of the tails.
+Nassim Nicholas Taleb, Distinguished Professor of Risk Engineering and Co-director of the Research Center for Risk Engineering at the NYU Tandon School of Engineering, explains that the difference between "models" and "the real world" ecologies lies largely in an additional layer of uncertainty that typically thickens the tails and invalidates all probabilistic tail risk measurements - models, by their very nature of reduction, are vulnerable to a chronic underestimation of the tails.

 Complex Plasmas: Scientific Challenges and Technological Opportunities